k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/03_Case_Owner_User_Interface_List.md

 - Regulation – Filter to present only Requests of a specific Regulation
 - Activity - Filter to present only Requests of a specific Activity.
 - Status - Filter by Request status.
-- Request Risk – This filter enables the user to present only requests which are under risk of missing the overall request SLA.
+- Request Risk – This filter provides the user only requests under risk of missing the overall request SLA.
 - Request ID – search for a specific Request.

-The Request List table presents the following information:
+The Request List table presents the following information.

 <table>
 <tbody>